Saturday, 14 January 2023

 Wentworth Falls is one of the most popular areas of the Blue Mountains but it has suffered in recent years after severe weather and landslides damaged several tracks, including National Pass and Wentworth Pass.
 Both are currently closed and unlikely to reopen.

-Despite this, there are still some amazing routes around the waterfall and the combined Overcliff and Undercliff tracks are probably one of the best.
-At just under 5km, it packs a lot into a short space and is perfect for a morning or afternoon excursion (or for visiting parents, as was the case today).
+Despite this, there are still some amazing routes around the waterfall, and the combined Overcliff and Undercliff tracks are probably one of the best.
+At just under 5 km, it packs a lot into a short space and is perfect for a morning or afternoon excursion (or for visiting parents, as was the case today).

 The Wentworth Falls entrance to the National Park

 At the western end of the picnic area is the Short Cut Track, an aptly named path that provides a shortcut to the Conservation Hut and the beginning of the Valley of the Waters.
 The hut was first opened in 1963 as a meeting place for the local conservation movement, hence the name.
-However, since 1993, Conservation Hut has operated as a cafe.
+However, since 1993, Conservation Hut has operated as a café.

 The Short Cut Track